A good education is an investment in your child that will have a permanent benefit. However, it requires careful planning and thought.

 As with funding from capital, the length of time of the investment and attitude to investment risk is key to successful planning.

 If Mr and Mrs Jones were to save regularly to build the fund of $311,839 needed to pay for their daughter’s University education, again assuming investment returns were 5% per annum, they would need to save $1,173 per month over the next 15 years.

 Seek advice and prepare early

-Education fees are increasing all the time, so the sooner you start planning, the better.
+As education fees are increasing all the time, the sooner you start planning the better.
 Contact an AAM Advisory Wealth Manager today to discuss your investment goals for your children’s education.